mayank229/Blog-app/README.md

-**localhost:3000/blogs/home/** (  We require to login successfully to access this route, else it will show the response as login first )
+**localhost:3000/blogs/home/title** (  We require to login successfully to access this route, else it will show the response as login first )

-  This route will show us only the specific blog post on the basis of title sent in params
+  This route will show us only the specific blog post on the basis of title sent in params, e.g. localhost:3000/blogs/home/Health blog

 **localhost:3000/blogs/delete**  (  We require to login successfully to access this route, else it will show the response as login first )

-  This route is to delete a blog post on the basis of title and as it require login first, the api will delete the post if and only if the logged in user is requesting to delete his/her own post and it will not allow to delete the post whose owner is some other user.
+  This route is to delete a blog post on the basis of title.
+Need to pass the required data in req.body (title) e.g., { "title": "Health blog" }

-I have also shared the screenshot in project folder showing the json array from time.com
+  As it require login first, the api will delete the post if and only if the logged in user is requesting to delete his/her own post and it will not allow to delete the post whose owner is some other user.